SIRAJUDEEN-I/TalentQuest/README.md

 # talentquest

-project for final year and resume using MERN Stack
+project for final year using MERN Stack